Mina-Nabil/fakestore-task/README.md

-# Proxify Task
+# Fake Store Web App Application

-This project consists of a Laravel backend and a Vue.js frontend application that products from the Fake Store Api.
+This project consists of a Laravel backend and a Vue.js frontend application that shows products from the Fake Store Api.

 ## Project Structure